Zeta functions and Bernstein-Sato polynomials for ideals in dimension two: Attaining all roots of in the two monomial case can---in general---not be done without creating unwanted poles

 Suppose $\nu_4\not\in\{5,7\}$.
-We have to check if a candidate-pole, coming from an exceptional divisor lying above $E_0\cap E_1$, can equal $-7/5$.
+We have to check if a candidate pole, coming from an exceptional divisor lying above $E_0\cap E_1$, can equal $-7/5$.
 We know $-\nu_0/N_0\leqslant-1$ and $-\nu_1/N_1\leqslant-3/2<-7/5$.
-Blowing-up in $E_0\cap E_1$ results in a new candidate-pole\footnote{We assume $\mult_{E_0\cap E_1}(\tilde{g})\geqslant1$, otherwise there would be no reason for this blowing-up.} $\leqslant-5/3<-7/5$.
+Blowing-up in $E_0\cap E_1$ results in a new candidate pole\footnote{We assume $\mult_{E_0\cap E_1}(\tilde{g})\geqslant1$, otherwise there would be no reason for this blowing-up.} $\leqslant-5/3<-7/5$.
 This makes that, from now on, we only have to consider exceptional divisors lying above the intersection of $E_0$ and this last created exceptional divisor.
-Blowing up in this intersection point gives a new candidate-pole, being maximally $-7/4<-7/5$.
-Proceeding in this way, we obtain a sequence of candidate-poles, the $n$th being smaller than or equal to $-(3+2n)/(2+n)$, which is strictly smaller than $-7/5$ for all $n$.
+Blowing up in this intersection point gives a new candidate pole, being maximally $-7/4<-7/5$.
+Proceeding in this way, we obtain a sequence of candidate poles, the $n$th being smaller than or equal to $-(3+2n)/(2+n)$, which is strictly smaller than $-7/5$ for all $n$.
 We conclude $-7/5$ can never be a pole of \ZtopIg.